saged-sama/Flash---Fastest-Way-to-Learn/readme.md

     git clone https://github.com/saged-sama/Flash---Fastest-Way-to-Learn.git
     ```
 - Make sure you have `PostgreSQL` server installed on the local system or you can use a cloud service who knows.
-- Create a database named `flash` or whatever in your postgres server
+- Create a database in your postgres server
     ```sql
     -- login to postgres cli and run --
-    CREATE DATABASE flash; -- or whatever name you like
+    CREATE DATABASE <Your Database Name>; -- or whatever name you like
     ```
 - Add the database url, username, and password to `spring-backend`'s `application.properties`:
     ```bash